contribution-protocol/cp-core-spec/README.md

 Compassion is not assumed as a premise;
 it emerges as a result.

-The structure permits the absence of administrators, founders, or virtuous individuals.
+The absence of administrators, founders, or virtuous individuals is permitted.

-Even if destruction, deviation, or malicious behavior enters the system, the whole structure does not collapse.

-Without depending on external approval or funding, stability is restored through internal circulation.
+Individual implementations and operating entities may fail, cease operation, or deviate from their intended course.

+However, the principles of CP are not lost and may be inherited by future generations.

 ## Kan within CP

-Within CP, Kan is the completed state in which prayer (sorrow) and strategy are embedded into the institutional structure,
+Within CP, Kan is the completed state in which prayer (sorrow) and strategy are embedded into the institutional structure, without presupposing the continued presence of the initiator, administrators, or virtuous individuals of that locality, while continuing to function as compassion.

-so that even without being spoken, and regardless of who operates the system,

-it continues to behave as compassion.

 ---